ZenHarbinger/google-domains-dydns-ip-change/README.md

 # check-ip-change

-A script for detecting a change in Google Domains Synthetic records.
+A script for detecting a change in Google Domains dynamic DNS records.

 ## Configure